Thermoplastics as a substitute for metal additive manufacturing?

 2. Weight reductions of up to 80%

-You can create lightweight objects that are still strong.
+With 3D printing thermoplastics you can create lightweight objects that are still strong.
 The inherent low specific gravity of PEEK (1.3 g/cm3) is less than half that of aluminum and one sixth that of steel.
 Maintenance costs, logistics, installation – all see significant cost reductions in tandem with a decreased part weight.
-If you were to take a part made from steel and compare it to the same part made from thermoplastic, the plastic part could be more than 6 times lighter.
+If you were to take a part made from steel made by metal additive manufacturing and compare it to the same part made from thermoplastic, the plastic part could be more than 6 times lighter.

 3. Less waste

 It creates minimal waste.
-Because 3D printing thermoplastic helps increase material efficiency it is used a lot in product development.
+Because, compared to metal additive manufacturing, 3D printing thermoplastic helps increase material efficiency it is used a lot in product development.
 Thermoplastic materials can be melted, cured (cooled down such that they become solid), melted again, cured again, and so forth.
 Therefor manufacturing waste can be reused (thus preventing it from becoming “waste” in the first place).

 4. Greater design freedom